“Get away from her, you bitch!”

 The visual effects are fantastic, and James Cameron directs with a penchant for strobe lights and prolonged stalking.

 There are many memorable scenes in the film: a famous sequence where Lt Gorman (William Hope), cracks under the pressure as he tries to follow the carnage of a fight between the soldiers and aliens on small monitors in the APC; a terrific chase through claustrophobic vent tunnels; the Marines finding the cocooned bodies of the colonists; a facehugger attack on Ripley; and a great moment where Marine leader Hicks (Michael Biehn) suddenly realises the aliens might be in the ceiling directly above them.

 Do not watch this movie after a meal.
 Or before one either.

 Bishop’s blood at the end was a mixture of milk and yoghurt.
+The Stan Winston studio FX received an Oscar.
 Ripley’s daughter, seen only in a photograph, is actually Sigourney Weaver’s Mother.

-A disused power station in Acton (London) was used in the film and Cameron makes the most of the stairways, vents and corridors to develop a real sense of claustrophobia.
+The disused Acton Lane power station near Wembley (west London) was used in the film and Cameron makes the most of the stairways, vents and corridors to develop a real sense of claustrophobia.